 Is it cheaper to leave the heating on low all day, or turn it on and off?

-For the vast majority of homes, it is cheaper to turn the heat down when you don’t need it.
-It is a myth that your furnace has to “work harder” to bring the house back up to temperature.
+For the vast majority of modern homes, it is cheaper to turn the heat down when you don’t need it.
+It is a common myth that your furnace has to “work harder” to bring the house back up to temperature.
 Leaving the heat on constantly means you are paying to replace heat that is continuously leaking out of your house while you are at work.

 What is the cheapest way to heat a single room?

 If you work from home in a single office, the cheapest method is to drop your whole-house thermostat down to 62°F (16°C), close the office door, and use a modern, thermostatically controlled electric space heater just for that room.
-Warning: Do not run the whole-house heat AND the space heater, or your bill will skyrocket.
+Warning: Do not run the whole-house heat AND the space heater simultaneously, or your bill will skyrocket.

 Does wearing more clothes inside actually help the bill?

 Absolutely.
 Your heating system is working to keep you comfortable, not just the air.
-If you wear a thermal base layer, a thick sweater, and wool socks, you will likely feel perfectly comfortable at 66°F instead of 70°F. Every degree you lower the thermostat saves roughly 1% to 3% on your heating bill.
+If you wear a thermal base layer, a thick sweater, and wool socks, you will likely feel perfectly comfortable at 66°F instead of 70°F. Every single degree you lower the thermostat saves roughly 1% to 3% on your total heating bill.